Guide to Visiting Roosevelt Island in New York, NY

 Hike to Mount Britton Tower

-You’ll find the beautiful Mount Britton Tower at the end of a .8 paved trail.
-The trail itself is paved but can be slippery and a bit challenging when wet.
-It’s a steep and steady climb to the top, but once you reach the tower you’ll be rewarded with 360-degree views of the surrounding rainforest and Atlantic ocean!
+It’s a steep and steady climb to the top, but once you reach the tower, you’ll be rewarded with 360-degree views of the surrounding rainforest and the Atlantic Ocean!

 Hike Through the Rainforest